 Another credit score offering out there are calculators that “estimate” your credit score for you.
 The catch is that they estimate your credit score based upon the information that you provide.
 Chances are that there is no way you are going to enter all of the information that exists in your credit report, so it is not a very accurate estimate, no matter how good the credit score calculator program itself is.
 So, these CreditKarma scores are better than those kind of estimators.

-That didn’t happen with CreditKarma.com either.
-Instead of asking me for my financial account information, they asked me for the same type of personal information anyone would need to pull a credit report and get a credit score on me.
+With CreditKarma.com instead of asking me for my financial account information, they asked me for the same type of personal information anyone would need to pull a credit report and get a credit score on me.
 This does include your social security number and there is no way around that, so at a certain level, you have to trust that the Credit Karma website is legit.
-So far, I haven’t heard of any rumblings that this is all a very elaborate identity theft scam, although that is no guarantee of anything.

 Credit Karma Complaints

 The number one CreditKarma complaint is that the credit score is not a real FICO score.
 It is a Vantage 3.0 credit score.
 However, it is based upon your actual credit report data, so it is good for monitoring whether your score is going up or down, even if it is not perfect for knowing what your FICO score number is right this second.